-Iain is a writer, musician, singer from the Outer Hebrides.
+Iain is a musician from the Outer Hebrides.

 “A dense folk masterpiece” The National